Skip to main content

-A free phlebotomy practice test is one of the most effective ways to gauge your exam readiness and identify gaps in your knowledge before sitting for the ASCP PBT.
+A free phlebotomy practice test is one of the most effective ways to gauge your exam readiness and identify gaps in your knowledge before sitting for the NHA CPT (or ASCP PBT).
 This article explains what the real exam looks like, how practice questions should mirror it, and what to do with your results.

-The ASCP Phlebotomy Technician (PBT) exam consists of 80 scored questions drawn from five content domains.
+The NHA Certified Phlebotomy Technician (CPT) exam has 100 scored questions (plus 20 unscored pretest items, 120 total) across five content domains, with a 2-hour limit.
 Understanding the domain weighting is critical because it tells you where to focus your study time.

-ASCP questions are scenario-based.
+NHA CPT (and ASCP PBT) questions are scenario-based.
 Rather than asking “what color is a EDTA tube,” they ask:

 “A phlebotomist is collecting a CBC and a basic metabolic panel.
 In what order should the tubes be collected, and what is the rationale?”